 In the first years of operations, Zealand’s scientists synthesized lixisenatide as the company’s first invention.
 Global development and commercial rights to lixisenatide was licensed to Sanofi in 2003, and today the product is marketed as Lyxumia® for the treatment of Type 2 diabetes.

-Since the invention of lixisenatide, Zealand has expanded its competences in the field of peptide drug invention, design and development and currently has a pipeline of 6 clinical stage therapeutics which are being advanced partly by partners, partly by the company itself, and a vast portfolio of preclinical projects, including three research and development collaborations with Boehringer Ingelheim and Eli Lilly.
+Since the invention of lixisenatide, Zealand has expanded its competences in the field of peptide drug invention, design and development and currently has a pipeline of 6 clinical stage therapeutics which are being advanced partly by partners, partly by the company itself, and a vast portfolio of preclinical projects, including two research and development collaborations with Boehringer Ingelheim.